decretist/Dissertation/Chapter0/chapter0.md

 two.
-I would extract the first- and second-recension *dicta*, those parts of the text of the *Decretum* thought to have actually been written (depending on whether one accepted Pennington's or Winroth's argument) by the one Gratian or the two Gratians,[^9] and run the same kind of analysis that Kestemont had run for Hildegard of Bingen and Guibert of Gembloux.
-I expected the results to provide an unambiguous answer, sufficiently compelling to both Pennington and Winroth to settle the debate either way, as to whether there had been a single author, or a Gratian 1 and a Gratian 2.
+I would extract the first- and second-recension *dicta*, those parts of the text of the *Decretum* thought to have actually been written (depending on whether one accepted Pennington's or Winroth's argument) by Gratian or by Gratian 1 and Gratian 2,[^9] and run the same kind of analysis that Kestemont had run for Hildegard of Bingen and Guibert of Gembloux.
+I expected the results to provide an unambiguous answer, sufficiently compelling to both Pennington and Winroth to settle the debate either way, as to whether there had been one or two authors.

-In the late summer and early fall of 2013, I proceeded along several tracks in parallel.
-I replicated the working software environment in which Kestemont had obtained his Hildegard results, installing R, R Studio, and the stylometry for R package that Kestemont had written with Maciej Eder and Jan Rybicki.
-I started extracting text samples from Reuter and Silagi’s e-text of the Friedberg edition of the *Decretum*.
+In August and September of 2013, I replicated the working software environment with which Kestemont had obtained his Hildegard results, installing R, R Studio, and the stylometry for R package that Kestemont had written with Maciej Eder and Jan Rybicki.[@stylo] I started extracting text samples from Reuter and Silagi’s e-text of the Friedberg edition of the *Decretum*.
 The fact that the e-text was encoded in the obsolete (and not tree-structured) Oxford Concordance Program format made this an extremely difficult and time-consuming process.
-In fact, the only parts of the e-text that could both be cleanly extracted using Python regular expressions and, once extracted, be quickly verified to be correct were the case statements.
+In fact, the only parts of the e-text that could both be easily extracted using Python regular expressions and, once extracted, quickly verified to be correct were the case statements.
 This made the case statements an obvious first choice for a test sample, although my ultimate goal was to compare only the first- and